TheMonk2121/ai-dev-tasks/000_core/PROCESS_TASKS_B-1059_retrieval-tuning-protocol.md

 Guided by your process task list template, adapted for solo execution and direct mapping from the B-1059 PRD → WBS.

 🔎 TL;DR
-what this file is	read when	do next
+what this file is    read when    do nex
 Execution playbook to run B-1059 from PRD → working system with auto-advance + smart pausing    You’re ready to execute the PRD task list    Run the Quick Start command, then follow phase gates below
 🎯 Current Status

 Backlog ID: B-1059